ydschnappi/UAV_search_and_rescue/README.md

 # UAV_search_and_rescue
-This is the copy of cource project Autonomous System (LRG6300) 2021WS
+This is the copy of cource project Autonomous System (LRG6300), 2021WS, Technical University of Munich

 ## Introduction